emrgnt-cmplxty/automata/automata/docs/core/agent/agent_general_error.rst

    try:
        agent = AutomataAgent()
-       # Some operation that may raise an AgentGeneralError
-       raise AgentGeneralError("An unexpected error occurred")
+       agent.run()

-   except AgentGeneralError as e:
+   except Exception as e:
-       print(f"Error: {e}")
+       raise AgentGeneralError("A general error occurred while running the agent") from e

 Limitations
 -----------

-The primary limitation of ``AgentGeneralError`` is that it provides little information about the exact cause of the problem.
-It is recommended to use more specific exceptions when possible, like ``AgentTaskGeneralError``, ``AgentTaskGitError``, ``AgentResultError`` or ``AgentDatabaseError``.
+As ``AgentGeneralError`` is a general exception class, it lacks detailed information about possible causes of errors compared to more specific exceptions like ``AgentTaskGitError`` or ``AgentDatabaseError``.
+Therefore, it should be used when no other more specific exception is applicable.

 Follow-up Questions:
 --------------------

--  Are there any improvements that could be made to ``AgentGeneralError`` to provide more information about the cause of the error?
+-  What are the common scenarios where this error is usually thrown?
+-  What is the hierarchy of custom exception classes in the ``automata.core.agent.error`` module?
+Does ``AgentGeneralError`` serve as a parent class to any other exceptions?
+If not, is there a reason why not?